kyldvs/books/rankings.md

 # Rankings

-These are rough rankings of the series I've read.
+Different lists and rankings for series I've read.

 ## Fantasy - Getting Started

 This is a nice ordering of series for someone getting started in the Fantasy genre.
 Recommendations 2-5 can all be mixed around, they will be similar.

 - 1 - [The Dresden Files](./fiction/fantasy/dresden-files.md)
-  - A wizard going around Chicago solving crimes.
-  - Nice, fast-paced, action-packed intro to fantasy.
-  - Lots of short books.
+  - Modern/Urban Fantasy, Fast-paced easy to read books.
+Lots of action.
 - 2 - [Mistborn (1-3)](./fiction/fantasy/mistborn.md)
   - Very interesting magic system.
   - Stronger fantasy elements than _The Dresden Files_.
 More of a focus on magic.